ltsuda/playwright-study/README.md

     -   docker.yaml: build image `Dockerfile`, run respective scripts for both e2e and visual tags.
 This workflow runs on every `pull request` or push to the `main` branch.
 -   [Dockerfile](https://github.com/ltsuda/playwright-study/blob/main/Dockerfile): docker image file with playwright to run locally in case of node it's not installed.
 -   [Dockerfile.webapp](https://github.com/ltsuda/playwright-study/blob/main/Dockerfile.webapp): docker image file with the Webapp application.
 -   [playwright.config.js](https://github.com/ltsuda/playwright-study/blob/main/playwright.config.js): playwright's configuration file to setup things like which reporter library to use, how many test workers to be used, creation of test's project with specific settings.
-There are five test projects configured, two of them using chromium with 1280x720 and 1920x1080 viewports and three others with Chrome/Firefox/Webkit and 1280x720 resolution.
+There are five test projects configured, two of them using chromium with 1280x720 and 1920x1080 viewports and two others with Firefox/Webkit and 1280x720 resolution.
 -   [saucedemo/pages](https://github.com/ltsuda/playwright-study/tree/main/saucedemo/pages): directory with all page objects and controllers files.
 The components file holds each page/component' selectors and functions that returns its [Locator](https://playwright.dev/docs/api/class-locator).
 The controller file is the one responsible for interacting with the page' elements or manipulate page's data.
 -   [saucedemo/pageFixtures.js](https://github.com/ltsuda/playwright-study/blob/main/saucedemo/pages/pageFixtures.js): file with shared functions [Fixtures](https://playwright.dev/docs/test-fixtures) that extends playwright's `test` to instantiate all page's controller so each test case loads only the controller it needs.
 -   [saucedemo/utils](https://github.com/ltsuda/playwright-study/tree/main/saucedemo/utils): directory with a file containing all constants used in the tests like all the path URLs, error messages, etc. And the other file with some utilities functions like the one that sets the page's cookie to start some tests already authenticated.
 -   [tests](https://github.com/ltsuda/playwright-study/tree/main/tests): directory with all test specs files, including the e2e and visual ones.
 -   [tests/visual.spec.js-snapshots](https://github.com/ltsuda/playwright-study/tree/main/tests/visual.spec.js-snapshots): directory with the golden images for the visual test cases using the chromium-hd project.
--   [webapp](https://github.com/ltsuda/playwright-study/tree/main/webapp): directory with the saucelabs demo source code that it's used to startup the webserver to run the tests, instead of using the public website https://www.saucedemo.com/
+-   [sample-app-web](https://github.com/ltsuda/playwright-study/tree/main/sample-app-web): directory with the saucelabs demo built code that it's used to startup the webserver to run the tests, instead of using the public website https://www.saucedemo.com/